18 Sales KPIs All Successful Sales Teams Should Be Tracking

 Quota attainment measures how close a sales rep or sales team comes to meeting their sales goals.
 It’s usually measured per month, per quarter, or per year.

-Here’s the formula for calculating quota attainment:
+Here’s the formula for calculating sales quota attainment:

 Sales KPIs: Quota Attainment